Auth

 The task of the module is to receive tokens from token providers, validate them and assign them to EvseManagers.
 It is responsible for providing authorization to EvseManagers and for stopping transactions at the EvseManagers if a token or parent id token is presented to stop a transaction.
 In addition, the module is responsible for managing all reservations and matching them with incoming tokens.

 The module contains the logic to select a connector for incoming tokens (e.g. by waiting for a car plug in, user interface, random selection, etc.).
-Currently two selection algorithms are implemented and described in Selection Algorithm.
+The algorithm is configurable via the selection_algorithm config key, which accepts four values; three of them (FindFirst, PlugEvents and PlugEventsLIFO) are implemented.
+The available algorithms are described in Selection Algorithm.

-The following flow diagram describes how an incoming token is handled by the module.
+The following flow diagram gives a simplified overview of how an incoming token is handled by the module.

 Note